 Plan Your Own Lewis and Clark Adventure

-You can choose from a long list of Lewis and Clark sites to visit on your own adventure.
+You can choose from a long list of Lewis and Clark sites to visit on your own road trip.
 Along the way, you'll see amazing scenery, fabulous wildlife, and diverse landscapes.
 Some sites along the Lewis and Clark Trail are easy to get to, others require off-road or water transportation.
-These travel guides, broken down by region, will help you plan your itinerary for one or more Lewis and Clark-themed trips.
+These travel guides, broken down by region, will help you plan your itinerary for one or more Lewis and Clark-themed road trips.